 The Castle was completed in 1856 and the old building was then demolished.
 This building is commemorated by a stone which is located on the front lawn at a point opposite the tower and about 100 yards from the path.
 This stone marks the position of the front door to the demolished castle.

 When Queen Victoria died in 1901 Balmoral Estates passed, under the terms of her will, to King Edward VII, and from him to each of his successors.
 Balmoral Estates has been more than just a favourite home to successive generations of the Royal Family.

-Although it remains largely the same as it was in Queen Victoria's reign, successive Royal owners have followed the initiative of Prince Albert in making improvements to the Estate.
+Although it remains largely the same as it was in Queen Victoria's reign, successive Royal owners, have followed the initiative of Prince Albert in taking a close personal interest in running and improving the Estate.